 The Gastric Reflux Support Network NZ promotes National Infant and Child Gastric Reflux Awareness Week each year from 31st May to 6th June.

-We recognise that Gastric Reflux in Infants is considered common and normal due to immaturity of the sphincter at the top of the stomach.
-Gastro-Oesophageal Reflux Disease (GORD) is relatively rare and occurs when Gastric Reflux causes some sort of complication usually including pain.
+We recognise that Gastric Reflux or spilling in Infants is considered normal.
+Gastro-Oesophageal Reflux Disease (GORD) occurs when Gastric Reflux causes some sort of complication which may include feeding difficulties, growth issues, respiratory issues or pain.

 Tautoko, Matauranga me te Whakamana i te whānau me ngā tamariki

 Support, Education and Empowerment for families and their children

 Last Updated on May 23, 2021 by Crying Over Spilt Milk